If you’re thinking about becoming a freelancer, then this is for you

 Don't buy the most expensive gear right from the start.
 Learn the camera's functions first, practice, make your mistakes (there's going to be loads of them in the beginning) and only then start spending money on premium gear.

 2. When you’re just starting, don’t sell yourself short but don’t ask too much either

 This is quite a dilemma for most beginning freelancers.
 Especially for those like me that used to work for a fixed salary.

-So I asked slightly less than others, until I got a few good reviews and people started trusting me.
-Then I raised my hourly charge in accordance to the quality of work I do.
+So I asked slightly less than others until I got a few good reviews and people started trusting me.
+Then I raised my hourly charge in accordance with the quality of work I do.

 3. Communication is key.
 All clients value communication with the freelancer.
 You need to be fast, and clear.

 That said, you must speak English to properly understand your client’s requirements.
 Also, you need to answer fast.
 Don’t leave him waiting too long as he can always look for another freelancer and leave you a bad review.